Daily Post (North Wales)

 The Daily Post is a daily newspaper for the North Wales region of Wales.
 Its website is branded North Wales Live.
-The newspaper gained independence from the Liverpool Daily Post in 2003 which later ceased production in December 2013.
-ABC data from 2021 notes the paper has a circulation of 12,478.
+The newspaper gained independence from the Liverpool Daily Post in 2003, which later ceased production in December 2013.

 It was based on Vale Road, Llandudno Junction, from 2001 to 2017.
-In May 2017, it moved to its new and current base at Bryn Eirias on Colwyn Bay's Abergele Road.
+In May 2017, it moved to a base at Bryn Eirias on Colwyn Bay's Abergele Road.
+As of 2025 the newspaper's staff work entirely remote with no dedicated permanent office.